All Products

 Note

 The Internet firewall protects traffic to and from the Internet.
-You must confirm that traffic to and from the Internet is allowed for the protected public assets.
+Therefore, you must confirm that the protected public assets are configured to allow Internet traffic.
 For more information, see the official documentation for the corresponding public asset.

-When you protect ECS assets, such as public IP addresses of ECS instances and ECS EIPs, you can deploy default Allow policies for traffic from the Internet in the Cloud Firewall console with a single click.
-This lets you centrally manage rules in Cloud Firewall without having to go to the ECS console to modify security group configurations.
+When you protect ECS assets, including ECS public IP addresses and ECS EIPs, you can apply default Allow policies for Internet traffic with one click in the Cloud Firewall console.
+This lets you manage rules centrally without having to go to the ECS console to modify security group configurations.

 How it works

-Cloud Firewall adds four rules with the lowest priority (100) to the security groups associated with your ECS assets.
-These rules allow access to the ECS assets from the Internet.
+Cloud Firewall applies four rules with the lowest priority (priority 100) to the security groups associated with your ECS assets.
+These rules allow Internet access for the ECS assets.

 For rules with the same priority, ECS security groups match Deny rules first.
-Therefore, if you have already configured a Deny rule with a priority of 100, the Allow policy deployed by Cloud Firewall will not override your existing Deny rule.
+Therefore, if you have a Deny rule with priority 100, the Allow policy applied by Cloud Firewall does not override your existing Deny rule.

 Notes

-• The default Allow policies deployed with a single click take effect for all resources associated with the security group.
-Before you deploy the policies, enable Cloud Firewall protection for all resources associated with the security group and properly configure inbound access control policies for the Internet firewall.
-Otherwise, your assets may be exposed to the Internet.
+• The one-click default Allow policies for security groups affect all resources associated with the security group.
+Before you apply the policies, enable Cloud Firewall protection for all associated resources and properly configure inbound access control policies for the Internet firewall.
+Otherwise, you risk Internet exposure.

-• After your Cloud Firewall service expires, the four Allow policies automatically added by Cloud Firewall are retained in the security group and remain in effect.
-If you no longer use the Cloud Firewall service, you must manually delete the four default Allow policies deployed by Cloud Firewall.
-For more information, see Delete security group rules.
+• After your Cloud Firewall service expires, the four Allow policies automatically added by Cloud Firewall remain in the security group and are still in effect.
+If you no longer use the Cloud Firewall service, you must manually delete the four default Allow policies applied by Cloud Firewall.
+For more information, see delete security group rules.

 Limits

-• The feature that deploys default Allow policies for security groups supports only inbound rules for public IP addresses of ECS instances and ECS EIPs.
+• The feature to apply default Allow policies for security groups supports only inbound rules for ECS public IP addresses and ECS EIPs.

 1. Log on to the Cloud Firewall console.